gregmsanderson/fly-hello-laravel/README.md

 ID      	PROCESS	VERSION	REGION	DESIRED	STATUS 	HEALTH CHECKS     	RESTARTS	CREATED abcdefgh	app    	1     	lhr   	run    	running	2 total, 2 passing	0       	0h10m ago
 ```

-### Bonus commands

-Use `fly open` as a shortcut to open the app's URL in your browser.
-If you are using http, Fly will upgrade it to https.

-Use `fly logs` to see the log files.